pythongong/tiny-spring/README.md

   - `@Value` for property injection
   - `@PostConstruct` and `@PreDestroy` for lifecycle callbacks

 ## 🔧 Technical Highlights

+- **Web Technologies**
+  - JDBC template for database operations
+  - Declarative transaction management by thread-local storage
+  - Servlet request handling for restful API
+  - Lightweight usage for a web application

 - **Functional Programming**
   - Stream API for bean processing pipelines